woguta/Bacterial-WGS/Illumina.md

 done

 ```
-If the script keeps on exit with an error, make a new direction and remove samples not meeting the threshold and run this script
+If the script keeps on exiting with error 1, make a new directory and remove samples not meeting the threshold.
+Afterwards run this script to continue
 ```
 #!/usr/bin/bash -l
 #SBATCH -p batch